edisontw/blockbook/README.md

 -   Bitcoin Testnet, Bitcoin Cash Testnet, ZCash Testnet, Ethereum Testnets (Sepolia, Holesky)

 List of all implemented coins is in [the registry of ports](/docs/ports.md).
+For details on running the new PepePow integration end to end, see [docs/pepepow.md](/docs/pepepow.md).

 ## Common issues when running Blockbook or implementing additional coins